Lotti Golden: 1970s

 Lotti Golden's eponymous sophomore offering was released on GRT Records (U.S. Label) in 1971.
-In a live performance for industry executives at NYC's Playboy Club, Golden was described by Cash Box as "GRT's Lotti: Incredible."
+In a live performance for industry executives at NYC's Playboy Club, Golden was described by Cashbox as "GRT's Lotti: Incredible."
 Although elements of Golden's confessional approach remained (Billboard labeled one song "biographical") for the most part, Golden's self-titled LP moved away from the innovative format of Motor-Cycle.
 Writer Mitchell Shannon characterizes the shift: "Second time around, her music was more conventional and approachable, but lacked that initial compelling insistence of the previous release."
 Music critic, Robert Christgau, though not a fan of Golden (or Laura Nyro) thought the GRT record could take off with the proper promotion: "He [Christgau] wrote: 'Golden's egregious overstatement registers as a strength.'
 If you know about Christgau, you'll take that as an honest compliment."
 Shortly after Golden's album was released, financial problems caused the GRT label to go out of business.

 Music journalism

-In the 1970s Lotti Golden wrote rock journalism, primarily covering her musician friends.
+In the 1970s, Lotti Golden wrote rock journalism, primarily covering her musician friends.
 In a Crawdaddy! feature story Golden provides unique perspective on the genius of Mike (Michael) Bloomfield chronicling her 1972 San Francisco visit with the legendary guitar player and in Rolling Stone, Golden explores the making of keyboardist (and co-founder with Bloomfied of Electric Flag) Barry Goldberg's first solo LP.
 Golden's articles have appeared in Creem, Circus and other publications.